 What does surrender mean?

 Surrender is the compliance act of offsetting CBAM certificates against the embedded emissions that were declared or should have been declared for imported goods.
-It is the point at which a quantified obligation is formally settled inside the mechanism.
+Surrender is the compliance-settlement action in CBAM.
+It is not the same as buying certificates, holding certificates, reporting emissions, or verifying supplier data; it is the formal step where CBAM certificates are offset against declared embedded emissions.

 Official definitions by source